-2. What changes can you make now?
+2. What changes can you make to Your Company now?

 It’s all well and good making changes to improve the business for the better in the future, but when you’re facing a cashflow crisis, you need to take steps that have immediate results.
 Thankfully, there are short-term finance solutions available to almost all small and medium sized businesses, such as invoice financing, merchant cash advances and alternative overdrafts, which could provide you with a route out of a sticky financial situation.

-3. Are all your assets essential?
+3. Are all your Corporate Assets Essential?

 Some businesses get into trouble by investing too much capital in non-essential assets, such as buying stock they do not need, or spending more than is necessary on equipment and machinery.
 Selling excess stock, even at less than cost price, could free up the finance you need to rebalance your cashflow and move the business in the right direction.